Can A Treadmill Cause Vertigo And Dizziness? (Yes It Can)

 By Simon Gould

-Just like any movement can be a trigger for vertigo sufferers, a treadmill can cause vertigo to occur.
-You're walking or running so your head moves around on the spot, when you stop or sometimes while you're exercising you may suddenly feel dizzy.
-It can happen outside and it can happen inside.
-It's a movement that triggers it and running is a vigorous movement.
+Just like any movement can be a trigger for vertigo sufferers, a treadmill can cause it.
+You're walking or running so your head moves around on the spot.
+It's like a motion sickness problem in some cases.
+When you stop or sometimes while you're exercising, you may suddenly feel dizzy.
+It can happen outside and inside.
+It's the vigorous movement that triggers it.

+The nature of the problem is sometimes it's difficult to diagnose.
 If it can occur to a professional sportsman it can happen to anyone.
 Other movements can trigger it like getting up suddenly out of bed and other everyday activities.
-People who have vertigo often get motion sickness as well.
-If it happens pervasively and affects your daily life, especially if it prevents you from exercising a doctor should be seen.
+If it happens pervasively and affects your daily life, especially if it prevents you from exercising and other regular activities, a doctor should be seen.

 Some sufferers actually take medication to help prevent a bout of vertigo occurring.
 There are other ways you can prevent it coming and I'll go through the ways you can still workout on a treadmill without getting dizzy.
-The first thing you need to do is build up very slowly to your desired speed.
-A warm up is usually 5 minutes but you may want to take longer so you get used to the movement.
+You may have ways you can perform other activities without the problem affecting you.
+What we need to do is slowly introduce the exercise.

 Vertigo can be a debilitating symptom but it doesn't have to be.
 It doesn't need to get in the way of doing something which is very good for your health, and that is exercising.
-For further information and how you can get help with your vertigo then this vertigo page on medical news today gives a fantastic overview of the problem and treatment options available to you.
+The symptoms can be very frustrating and worrying at times.
+There are steps you can take to manage the condition.
+It doesn't have to stop you using a treadmill.

 Running on a treadmill is really no difference to running outside except that you are not moving forward, you're running on the spot.
 There is less movement than running outside because your head moves more running outside with the gradients and other obstacles.
-That being said it's a problem that you don't have to put up with.
-There are various techniques to help minimize the risks of getting it as stated above.
+But the fact you don't go anywhere is what causes some disorientation for you.

 Thinking of buying a treadmill?
 Here's my favorite, I always recommend it when asked*